Education for Sustainable Development

 Decolonising the curriculum and other Equity, Diversity and Inclusion (EDI) priorities are important elements of ESD, including ensuring that we explore sustainable development through a decolonial and justice driven lens and that ESD work does not perpetuate colonialist approaches.

-Due to the many definitions and models of ESD, we are consulting with students and staff to develop an institutional definition of quality and meaningful ESD, to contribute to a framework for good practice.
+We are in the process of consulting with students and staff to develop an institutional framework for quality and meaningful ESD.
 If you would like to get involved, contact sustainability@salford.ac.uk.

 Why is Education for Sustainable Development important?

-Education for Sustainable Development (ESD) is important for many reasons and there are many benefits of incorporating ESD into programme curricula, for example:
+Education for Sustainable Development (ESD) is important for numerous reasons and there are many benefits of incorporating ESD into programme curricula, for example:

 • There is an urgent need to respond to the environmental and social challenges we are facing as a planet such as the climate crisis, global biodiversity loss, and inequalities in wealth and health, and ESD is crucial for supporting meaningful responses.

-• ESD supports subjects to meet industry needs, improving the employability of graduates.
+• ESD supports subjects to meet industry needs, improving the employability of our graduates.
 There is a ‘green’ skills gap already and all sectors are increasingly demanding sustainability skills.
-Competencies gained through ESD are also essential for all elements of the changing world of work.
-University of Salford is a member of the Greater Manchester Civic University Board, which has set up a Green Skills Working Group, to address the skills gap in the city region.
+Sustainability skills aren’t just important for obvious ‘green’ or sustainability related jobs, they make candidates stronger in all fields; the Department for Education anticipates that sustainability and climate change will touch every career.
+The University of Salford is a member of the Greater Manchester Civic University Board, which has set up a Green Skills Working Group , to address the skills gap in the city region, so all ESD related work supports this cross-institutional priority.

-• QAA updated Subject Benchmark Statements now include consideration of how practice within disciplines addresses Education for Sustainable Development, and many professional accreditation frameworks are also driving ESD engagement across many subjects.
+• The QAA Quality Code for Higher Education now explicitly refers to sustainability as a key component of quality education provision and QAA updated Subject Benchmark Statements now include consideration of how practice within disciplines addresses ESD.
+Many professional accreditation frameworks are also driving ESD engagement.

 University Strategy

-As a higher education provider, we have a responsibility and opportunity to ensure that students acquire the knowledge, skills, values and attributes necessary to respond to global challenges and shape a sustainable future.
+As a higher education provider, we have a responsibility and opportunity to ensure that students acquire the knowledge, skills, values and behaviours necessary to respond to global challenges and shape a sustainable future.

 In our teaching and learning, one of our curriculum design principles is ‘Education for ethical behaviour’, which presents an approach to student education that seeks to balance human and economic well-being, knowledge, and competencies with cultural traditions, respect for other people, and for the earth and its natural resources.
 Education for ethical behaviour uses transdisciplinary educational methods and approaches to develop ethical thinking that is rooted in lifelong learning, respect for the natural resources of the planet; and a cosmopolitan outlook that incorporates cross-cultural competence and respect, and prepares students to be global citizens.